 The success of our operations is dependent on the maintenance of our licenses to provide telecommunications services in the jurisdictions in which we operate.
 Most of our licenses are granted for specified terms, and there can be no assurance that any license will be renewed upon expiration.
 Some of our licenses will expire in the near term.
-For more information about our licenses, including their expiration dates, see Item 4.B - Business Overview.
+For more information about our licenses, including their expiration dates, see -Business Overview.
 These licenses and the frameworks governing their renewals are subject to ongoing review by the relevant regulatory authorities.
 If renewed, our licenses may contain additional obligations, including payment obligations (which may involve a substantial renewal or extension fee), or may cover reduced service areas or scope of service.
 Furthermore, the governments in certain jurisdictions in which we operate may hold auctions (including auctions of spectrum for the 4G/LTE or more advanced services, such as 5G) in the future.
 If we are unable to maintain or obtain licenses for the provision of telecommunications services or more advanced services, or if our licenses are not renewed or are renewed on less favorable terms, our business and results of operations could be materially harmed.
-We are required to meet certain terms and conditions under our licenses (such as nationwide coverage, quality of service parameters and capital expenditure, including network build-out requirements), including meeting certain conditions established by the legislation regulating the communications industry.
-From time to time, we may be in breach of such terms and conditions.
-If we fail to comply with the conditions of our licenses or with the requirements established by the legislation regulating the communications industry, or if we do not obtain or comply with permits for the operation of our equipment, use of frequencies or additional licenses for broadcasting directly or through agreements with broadcasting companies, the applicable regulator could decide to levy fines, suspend, terminate or refuse to renew the license or permit.
+We are required to meet certain terms and conditions under our licenses (such as nationwide coverage, quality of service parameters and capital expenditure, including network build-out requirements), including meeting certain conditions established by the legislation regulating the communications of our licenses or with the requirements established by the legislation regulating the communications industry, or if we do not obtain or comply with permits for the operation of our equipment, use of frequencies or additional licenses for broadcasting directly or through agreements with broadcasting companies, the applicable regulator could decide to levy fines, suspend, terminate or refuse to renew the license or permit.
 Such regulatory actions could adversely impact our ability to continue operating our business in the current or planned manner or to carry out divestitures in the relevant jurisdictions.

 The occurrence of any of these events could materially harm our ability to build out our networks in accordance with our plans, our ability to retain and attract customers, our reputation and our business, financial condition, results of operations, cash flows or prospects.
-For more information on our licenses and their related requirements, see Item 4.B-Business Overview.
+For more information on our licenses and their related requirements, see -Business Overview.
 For a discussion of the risks related to operating in emerging markets, see -Market Risks-Investing in emerging markets, where our operations are located, is subject to greater risks than investing in more developed markets, including significant political, legal and economic risks.